mslavens/Canopy_V3/canopy-ui/public/docs/manual/templates.md

 ### Generating CLI Configuration
 - Right-click a Base Template or Template Stack to open the context menu.
-- Click **Generate CLI** to view and copy standard Palo Alto Panorama CLI commands representing the configuration.
+- Click **Generate CLI** to view and copy standard vendor CLI commands representing the configuration.